vikas10/Django-Python-Demo/Question-Answer-Website/backend_api_documentation.md

 	- API Name: Refer SMS API
 	- Status: Need to be discuss URL
 	- URL: /user/123/refer/getsms
+	- Comment: This  belong to module User or in common?
 	- Method: POST
 	- Header: Loggedin-Platform-Header
 	- Request: